On this page, I broaden my collection of safe experiments by using some research findings. To do this, I owe a debt to a particular research paper:

 Cluster 3: Out-of-Session processing: making change happen between the world of therapy, and my real world.

 - I use emails as encouragers and to ‘check-in’ on events.
-I like folk to reply – to give information on any ‘results’ from small, safe experiments.
-Without that exchange, the small victories are easily lost and the small defeats can become more powerful.
+I like folk to reply – to give information on any ‘results’ from small, safe experiments – but I do not require it.
+True, without an interchange, the small victories are easily lost and the small defeats can become more powerful.
+The scenic route may become longer, but that can be important for many people.
+I would prefer determine the pace of your progress.
+I do not want you to follow my ‘rule’ or expectation, just because …..

 - defeats needs to be talked about it in order to identify the ‘something a little bit different that can be done next time around’.
 How often do you ask yourself that important question?